GuanceCloud/guance-docs/docs/en/management/sso/index.md

 ### Search/Edit/Delete Mapping

 - Search & Filter: Support search of mapping roles based on role, attribute field, and attribute value; You can also filter by selecting specific identity providers;
-- Edit: Support modifying the configured mapping roles.
+- Edit: Support editing the configured mapping roles.
 At this time, users who have not mapped to Guance roles when logging in with SAML will be stripped of all roles and will not be allowed to log in to the Guance console;
 - Delete: Support directly deleting or selecting and deleting the configured mapping roles.
 At this time, users who have not mapped to Guance roles when logging in with SAML will be stripped of all roles and will not be allowed to log in to the Guance console.

 ![](../img/5.sso_mapping_10.1.png)